Kotlin/KEEP/proposals/scripting-support.md

 #### Components

 The scripting support consists of the following components:
-- **ScriptCompiler** - interface for script compilation
+- `ScriptCompiler` - interface for script compilation
-  - compilation: `(scriptSource, compilationConfigurator, additionalCompilationConfiguration) -> compiledScript`
+  - compilation: `(scriptSource, compilationConfiguration) -> compiledScript`
   - predefined script compilers based on the kotlin platforms: /JVM, /JS, /Native
   - custom/customized implementation possible
   - compiled scripts cashing belongs here
   - should not keep the state of the script compilation, the required state for the subsequent compilations, e.g. in the REPL mode, is passed along with the compiled script
-- **ScriptCompilationConfigurator** - provides *static* and content-dependent configuration properties for the compiler
-  - some basic implementations are provided, but for custom scripting user may provide an implementation
-  - `defaultConfiguration` property of type `ScriptCompileConfiguration`
-  - `refineConfiguration(scriptSource, configuration, processedScriptData) -> ScriptCompileConfiguration`
-  - the `refineConfiguration` configuration is called only if the *static* configuration has specific *refine request* properties, and the passed `processedScriptData` contains appropriate data extracted from parsing.
-E.g. if the *static* configuration contains a property `refineConfigurationOnAnnotations`, the `refineConfiguration` will be called after parsing and the `processedScriptData` parameter will contain a list of parsed annotations.
-- **ScriptEvaluator** - the component that receives compiled script instantiates it, and then evaluates it in a required environment, supplying any arguments that the script requires:
+- `ScriptEvaluator` - the component that receives compiled script instantiates it, and then evaluates it in a required environment, supplying any arguments that the script requires:
-  - evaluation: `(compiledScript, environment) -> Any?`
+  - evaluation: `(compiledScript, evaluationConfiguration) -> Any?`
   - the `compiledScript` contains the final compilation configuration used
-  - the `environment` is an entity denoting/referencing the actual execution environment of the script
+  - the `evaluationConfiguration` the parameters describing the actual execution environment of the script
   - predefined platform-specific executors available, but could be provided by the scripting host
   - possible executors
     - JSR-223